Kabaddi not a poor man's sport, its exciting and entertaining: Abhishek Bachchan

-Bollywood actor Abhishek Bachchan announced as owner of Jaipur franchise; owes interest in sport to Big B
+Bollywood actor Abhishek Bachchan was announced as owner of Jaipur franchise for the new Kabbadi league; says he owes his interest in sport to his father and Bollywood legend Amitabh Bachchan

 Abhishek Bachchan has joined the Pro Kabaddi revolution with being the owner of Jaipur franchise.
 "If everything goes according to plan this will be a quantum leap for the sport.
 To give it a professional league and infrastructure and with Star Sports coming on board, I think it will revolutionse the sport," he said.